Darren Nicholson

 False Claims Act:

 • United States of America, ex rel.
 Haight v.
-RRSA (Commercial Division) LLC, et al. – represented relator in multi-million-dollar settlement False Claims Act case involving fraudulent small business subcontracting on military bases.
+RRSA (Commercial Division) LLC, et al. – obtained multi-million-dollar settlement of False Claims Act case involving fraudulent small business subcontracting on military bases.

 • United States of America, ex rel.
 Fisher, et al. v.
-Ocwen Loan Servicing – represented defendant in hundred-million-dollar major False Claims Act case against non-bank mortgage servicer.
+Ocwen Loan Servicing – obtained favorable settlement for defendant in hundred-million-dollar major False Claims Act case against non-bank mortgage servicer.

 Criminal Defense: